fncbook/fnc/chapter4/fixed-point.md

 ## Series analysis

-In {numref}`Demo %s <demo-fp-spiral>`, the two computed iterations differ only in the choice of $x_1$.
+In @demo-fp-spiral, the two computed iterations differ only in the choice of $x_1$.
 In the first case we evidently generated a sequence that converged to one of the fixed points.
 In the second case, however, the generated sequence diverged.[^finsample] The easiest way to uncover the essential difference between the two cases is to use a Taylor series expansion.

 [^finsample]: We can only ever generate a finite sample from an infinite sequence, which in principle does not guarantee anything whatsoever about the limit or divergence of that sequence.
 However, in practical computing one usually assumes that well-established trends in the sequence will continue, and we complement observed experience with rigorous theory where possible.